gianniprocida/simple-flask-api/README.md

 kubectl create ns my-games
 ```

-Create a file called `.database-cred` in the current working directory and add the environment variables:
+Create a file called `database-cred` in the current working directory and add the environment variables:

 ```
 MYSQL_ROOT_PASSWORD=<yourpassword>